 Weekend Skill Building Trips

 On various weekends throughout the year we offer trips to nearby rivers.
-Rivers like the Lehigh, North Branch, Lower Yough, & Shenandoah all offer a great venue to hone your skills, expand your comfort zone, and enjoy an energizing weekend outdoors.
+Rivers like the Lehigh, North Branch, Lower Yough, and Shenandoah offer a great venue to hone your skills, expand your comfort zone, and enjoy an energizing weekend outdoors.
 Rivers like the New River, Lower Gauley, and Cheat Canyon offer venues to expand and truly challenge your abilities.

-We offer a 5 trip package.
+We offer a 5-trip package.
 Join us for a total of 5 day trips for the discounted rate of $475.
-You have 2 years from the purchase date to take your river trips.
+You have 2-years from the purchase date to take your river trips.

 The fee includes instruction only.
 We maintain our 4:1 student to instructor ratio to ensure your paddling needs are addressed.
 Other expenses such as driving, food, and camping are on you or shared as a group.
 Any boat or gear rental is additional.

 Choose purchase a single weekend trip or the 5-trip package via our payment site.

 Bar B Q, Boating, and Beer (AKA, Southeastern Road trip)